wp-plugins/erident-custom-login-and-dashboard/readme.txt

 == Upgrade Notice ==

-= 2.2.1 =
+= 2.3.0 =
-Bug Fixes on login page.
+New feature and translations available.